 This will update the cache and install latest version of dhcp server in your Kali Linux box.

 Now all the required tools are installed.
-We need to configure apache and the dhcp server so that the access point will allocate IP address to the client/victim and client would be able to access our webpage remotely.
+We need to configure apache and the dhcp server so that the access point will allocate the IP address to the client/victim and the client would be able to access our webpage remotely.

-Now we will define the IP range and the subnet mask for the dhcp server.
+Now we will define the IP range and the subnet mask for the DHCP server.

 Create a configuration file for dnsmasq using